Why Do Babies Keep Rubbing Their Ears – Reasons New Parents Must Know

-A lot of things and behaviours of an infant are strange and scary for first-time parents.
+A lot of behaviours of an infant are strange and scary for first-time parents.
 One of the common ones that leave them astounded is figuring out why babies rub their ears so much.
 The instantaneous thought is that of an illness or a condition that is severely disturbing for the child.
 However, many children simply prefer to explore their own bodies in their own way.
 Understanding the signs that differentiate a curious act from a need to resolve some kind of an ache, can help the parents support their children better.

 Common Causes of Ear Itching in Infants